-Note that the device and application identifiers should be in little endian format, while the application key is in big endian format.
-For example, 0badde1cafe2deca is written as 0xCA, 0xDE, 0xE2, 0xAF, 0xIC, 0xDE, 0xAD, 0xOB in the Arduino sketch.
+Note that the device EUI should be in little endian format.
+Hence, the key,

+Obadde1cafe2deca should be written as 0xCA, 0xDE, 0xE2, 0xAF, 0x1C, 0xDE, 0xAD, 0x0B in the Arduino sketch.

 Let us analyze to radio parameters in the sketch by answering the following questions.